 Support is another parameter that requires careful consideration.
 The provider should be able to provide quick and timely help to resolve issues.
-Ask questions up front about what level and form of support you will have access to before you choose a cloud provider.
+Ask questions upfront about what level and form of support you will have access to before you choose a cloud provider.

 CONTRACTS AND COMMERCIALS

 Cloud providers have a variety of pricing models they offer.
 Typically, pricing variables are based on the period of usage with some providers allowing for by the minute usage as well as discounts for longer commitments.
-The most common model for SaaS based products is on a per-user, per month basis.
+The most common model for SaaS-based products is on a per-user, per month basis.
 PaaS and IaaS pricing models are more granular, with costs for specific resources or ‘resource sets’ consumption.

-Look for flexibility in terms of resource variables and terms of speed to provision and de provision.
+Look for flexibility in terms of resource variables and terms of speed to provision and de-provision.
 Some of the pricing models of leading providers are given below.

 - AWS: Amazon determines price by rounding up the number of hours used.
 The minimum use is one hour.
 Instances can be purchased in one of three ways: Pay-as-you-go: Pay for what you use, no upfront cost, Reserved: Reserve instances for one or three years, with an upfront cost based on utilization and Volume discounts: Acquire more services as the company grows, and receive volume discounts for specific services.

 - Google Cloud Platform: GCP bills for instances per second used.
-Interestingly, Google also offers “sustained-use pricing” and “committed use discounts” for compute services that offer a simpler and more elastic model compared to AWS’s reserved instances.
+Interestingly, Google also offers “sustained-use pricing” and “committed use discounts” for computing services that offer a simpler and more elastic model compared to AWS’s reserved instances.

-- Azure: Azure bills customers on-demand by hour, gigabyte, or millions of executions, depending on the specific product.
+- Azure: Azure bills customers on-demand by the hour, gigabyte, or millions of executions, depending on the specific product.
 They also provide the option to reserve instances, like AWS.

 BUSINESS AND LEGAL TERMS